OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 ## User privileges

-* Create a user in Jira that is dedicated for  {{ spaceName  }}.
+* Create a user in Jira that is dedicated for  {{ <code class="expression">space.vars.SITENAME</code>  }}.
 This user shouldn't perform any other action from Jira's user interface.
   **Note** This user can be part of your Jira system's Lightweight Directory Access Protocol (LDAP) or Single sign-on (SSO) provider.
 * The user should be a member of the following user groups:
   * **For on-premises instance**: